Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Challenges and Lessons

 Another challenge was the difficulty in getting upvotes or downvotes on responses to questions.
 Even though we had 1.5K questions, we received reactions to only 7.2\% of those.
-We need to explore approaches to nudge users to provide ratings which would be useful for evaluating our models in real-time and also finetuning them.
+We did not want to force users to provide a rating each time they viewed an answer as that could be annoying.
+Nonetheless, after the learnings from this deployment and evaluation, we decided to implement the forced rating feature to enable us to obtain a lot of data to evaluate our models in real-time and finetune them.
+We plan to explore approaches to nudge users rather than force them to provide ratings.